hach2adi/hach2adi/README.md

 ## ⚡ My mission
 <p>
   Actively developing *innovative* web solutions that drive positive change and impact various industries.
-Continuously challenging conventional thinking, contributing to alternative approaches in web development.
+Continuously *challenging* conventional thinking, contributing to alternative approaches in web development.
 Embracing diversity and inclusion in the workplace, valuing varied perspectives and experiences.
 Actively seeking like-minded professionals, collaborators, and mentors to explore uncharted territories and make a meaningful impact on the world.
-Feel free to connect if you share a passion for leveraging technology, driving positive change, or exploring *new horizons*!
+Feel free to connect if you share a passion for leveraging technology, *driving positive change*, or exploring *new horizons*!
 </p>

 # 🏄‍♂️ Connect with me: